Praktiker: Germany

 The Praktiker management began in late 2012 with the transformation of 119 Praktiker stores to Max Bahr stores.
-At the end of this process in December 2013 Germany should have 117 Praktiker and 196 Max Bahr outlets, at the beginning of that process there were 236 Praktiker and 78 Max Bahr stores.
-Because of the insolvency applications in July 2013 all those plans are stopped, with 54 former Praktiker stores already transferred to Max Bahr outlets.
+At the end of this process in December 2013 Germany would have had 117 Praktiker and 196 Max Bahr outlets, compared to 236 Praktiker and 78 Max Bahr stores at the beginning of that process.
+Because of insolvency applications in July 2013, all those plans are stopped, with 54 former Praktiker stores already transferred to Max Bahr outlets.
 The companies Hellweg and Globus failed to reach an agreement with the Royal Bank of Scotland to buy 59 Max Bahr stores in November 2013.
 All Praktiker, Extra Bau+Hobby and Max Bahr stores were closed by the end of November 2013 (Praktiker, Extra, 40 Max Bahr stores) or at the end of February 2014 (remaining Max Bahr stores).

 Europe

 Former subsidiaries still using Praktiker name

 The Bulgarian subsidiary, Praktiker EOOD, was sold to Videolux Holding AD.
-The company which operates electronics retailer Technopolis, opened two new stores and reconstructed all Praktiker stores in the end of 2017.
+The company, which operates electronics retailer Technopolis, opened two new stores and renovated all Praktiker locations by the end of 2017.

 Praktiker Greece was sold on April 8, 2014 to Canadian investor Fairfax Financial.

+On July 16, 2025, Romanian DIY retailer Dedeman announced the acquisition of all 17 Praktiker stores in Greece.